South Carolina congressman says Russian attack wouldn’t happen under Trump - NewsBreak

 South Carolina congressman says Russian attack wouldn’t happen under Trump

-FLORENCE, S.C. ( WBTW ) – South Carolina Rep. Tom Rice said Russia’s invasion of Ukraine wouldn’t have happened if Donald Trump was still president.
+FLORENCE, S.C. – South Carolina Rep. Tom Rice said Russia’s invasion of Ukraine wouldn’t have happened if Donald Trump was still president.

 Rice said after hearing the news of Russia President Vladimir Putin launching a full-scale invasion on Ukraine, he was disappointed.